Sonobeat Media Kit

 Original vinyl release date: September 4, 1967 (Sonobeat R-s101)

-Bona fide entertainment media reviewers please send an email from your business address to firstname.lastname@example.org or email@example.com to receive a link to a courtesy, personal, non-commercial, non-transferrable audition copy of the album via Catapult.com.
-Please put "Sweetarts audition copy request" in the subject line.
+Bona fide entertainment media reviewers please send an email from your business address to email@example.com or firstname.lastname@example.org for a courtesy, personal, non-commercial, non-transferrable audition copy of each song.
+Please put "Sweetarts audition copy" in the subject line.

 Original October 7, 1967, Cash Box Magazine review: "Somewhat better than average rock side presented with a good group showing is set out of the run-of-the-mill category by excellent stereo recording that should bring considerable attention among discerning teens and disco listeners.
 The strong beat adds sales vigor."
 Cash Box, which competed with Billboard Magazine, was aimed at radio station program directors, deejays, and record retailers.